• Skip to primary navigation

 Squeezing tofu to prepare vegan sausages

-🌭 How To Make Vegan Sausages
+🌭 How to Make Them

 First, why make cocktail sausages instead of regular ones?
-Simply because 1) It's cuter 2) It's easier to shape small sausages 3) you can fit more cocktail sausages in a steamer, and 4) it makes the perfect amuse-bouche!
+Simply because 1) It’s cuter, 2) It’s easier to shape small sausages, 3) you can fit more cocktail sausages in a steamer, and 4) it makes the perfect amuse-bouche!

-After squeezing, you should have removed about ⅓ cup of liquid.
+After squeezing, you should have removed about 1/3 cup of liquid.
 Do not try to remove more than that, as you still want the tofu a bit moist.

 Tofu, flour, tapioca starch and spices in a food processor